brandon-m-booth/2016_continuous_annotations/README.md

 An overview of the methods in this codebase are presented in our paper:

-Booth, Brandon M. and Mundnich, Karel and Narayanan, Shrikanth.
-A Novel Method for Human Bias Correction of Continuous-Time Annotations.
-ICASSP [submitted].
+Booth B, Mundnich K, Narayanan S. A novel method for fusion of continuous real-time annotations.
+PLOS One Journal [submitted].
 2017.

 ## Quick Start